Skip to Content

 High availability and fault tolerance

-Data centers are built in clusters in various global regions.
+Cloud data centers are built in clusters in various global regions.
 In case of failure, built-in processes reroute customer data traffic away from the affected area to avoid downtime affecting your data.
 Core applications are deployed in an N+1 configuration, so if a data center failure occurs, there is sufficient capacity to enable traffic to be load-balanced to the remaining sites.

 Each availability zone is designed as an independent failure zone.
 This means that availability zones are physically separated within a typical metropolitan region and are located in lower risk floodplains; specific flood zone categorization varies by region.
 In addition to discrete UPS and onsite back-up generation facilities, they are each fed via different grids from independent utilities to further reduce single points of failure.
 Availability zones are all redundantly connected to multiple Tier-1 transit providers.